amushtaev/gatsby-starter-netlify-cms/src/pages/blog/recommendations-for-instagram-sponsored-ads.md

   - Custom Audiences
   - Lookalike Audiences
   - video ads
-seo_title: Everything You Should Know about Instagram Sponsored Ads
 metadescription: Want to find new customers on Instagram with advertising?
 These short tips will help you make a good start and create the best Instagram sponsored ads.
-focus_keyphrase: instagram sponsored ads
-seotitle: Everything You Should Know about Instagram Sponsored Ads
 ---
 <!--StartFragment-->